nathanwood1/SJCC/README.md

 }
 ```
 #### Things to note with mouse
-clickMousePos() returns the position of a mouse click, whilst currentMousePos() returns the current position of a mouse click.
+clickMousePos() returns the position of a mouse click, whilst currentMousePos() returns the current position of a mouse click. mousePressed() returns true if it was *just* clicked and mouseDown() returns ture if the mouse is down.
 All mouse positions are realative to the canvas.
 getKey() returns a double representing the time it has been held down for.
 ## Download